ZM XMAG2 210 elementów

 Compilation of suggested goods

-- Key role in the industry of new technologies – are utilized in hard drives, electric motors, medical devices and other modern machines.
+- Key role in modern technologies – are used in HDD drives, electric motors, medical apparatus or various technologically advanced devices.

 Disadvantages of neodymium magnets: